Landed Cost Voucher

 Landed Cost: What Is It?

-The entire amount spent to have a product delivered to the customer's home is known as the "landed cost."
+The total expenditure to deliver a product to the home of the customer is referred to as the landed cost.
 It consists of:

 • Base item cost